 HTKidz have their very own corner in the church, where children, toddlers and their parents can chill out on those (rare!) occasions the service becomes a little bit boring.
 It’s stocked with toys, pens/paper and books to keep you entertained.

 The Youth Fellowship usually meets monthly in the hall.
 We enjoy badminton, snooker, table tennis, table football, and other games.

 Sometimes there’s a quiz or a craft activity, and we usually finish with discussion or a video on some aspect of the Bible or the Christian life.

 There’s also usually some cookies or other home baking involved!
 In the summer months, we normally go out to the park for football, rugby, rounders etc.

 Contact Alistair Shaw (tel: 07580 638880; email: email@example.com) for information on when we’re meeting next.

-Prior to Covid-19, we held an All-Age service at 10.30 on Sunday morning once a month.
-The focus was on contemporary music (led by our Music Group) and a more relaxed, inclusive approach to worship, including a shorter liturgy.
+Occasionally we have All-Age services at 10.30 on Sunday, with a focus on contemporary music (led by our Music Group) and a more relaxed, inclusive approach to worship, including a shorter liturgy.